 Why Deposit Your Data?

-- ensuring long-term preservation of data for future researchers,
+- ensure long-term preservation of data for future researchers

 Archiving does not generally affect copyright ownership.
 Depositors can specify conditions on data use, and re-users must submit to the conditions set by the depositor and the archive.
 Data are disseminated for research and teaching only, not for commercial purposes.